All Caymanian students in one of the three Government high schools are provided with a free education up until the end of secondary school (Year 12).

 A Level Students

-If a Caymanian government high school student has the qualifying grades and is formally accepted onto an A Level course at either Cayman Prep & High School (CPHS) or St. Ignatius Catholic School, the student can attend with funding of up to CI$12,500 towards tuition fees for the first year, and then up to CI$7,000 for the second year of the course.
-Students do not need to apply to the Scholarship Secretariat for the scholarship but they must get approval from the Department of Education Services.
+If your child gets the required grades, is then accepted on an A Level course, and comes from a Government high school plus has successfully enroled as a ‘Dual Entry Student’, then they automatically get CI$12,500 towards tuition fees for the first year of the two year A Level course, and then up to CI$7,000 for the second year of the course.
 Parents need to be prepared to pay for all incidentals including PTA fees, uniforms and AS and A Level exam fees.
-To qualify for financial assistance towards the fees, students need to have achieved a minimum of 5 IGCSE/GCSE/CXC passes at grade C or higher and have passed English and Mathematics.
-To qualify for funding in the second year of the course students must achieve a minimum of C, C, C in their AS Level exams at the end of the first year of their A Level course.
+To qualify for financial assistance towards the fees, students need to have achieved a minimum of 5 IGCSE/GCSE/CXC passes at grade C or higher and have passed English and Maths.
+To qualify for funding in the second year of the course, students must achieve a minimum of C, C, C in their AS Level exams at the end of the first year of their A Level course.
 Any money received from the Scholarship Secretariat is paid directly to the school and cannot be used for uniforms or any other incidentals.
 An additional contribution is also made towards books.

 Associate’s Degree Students

-If a Caymanian government high school student chooses to finish their secondary education doing an Associate’s Degree at UCCI or ICCI then they can apply for the fees to be paid.
-However, all students who have not achieved either an A or B grade in English and Maths are mandated to take remedial Maths and English at college level, as well as College Skill classes and Career Classes.
-History has shown educators that if a student fails English and Maths at IGCSE/GCSE/CXC then they are likely to fail their Associate Level course, and that fail then remains in their academic history and affects their university accumulative performance, the student’s ability to get into other universities, and it affects their ability to get a scholarship to help with funding.
-The Associates Degree takes about 2.5 years at UCCI (with 68 credits), 18 months at ICCI (which is a quarter-term institution) and you will graduate with an Associate’s worth 90 credits.
+If a Caymanian Government high school student chooses to finish their secondary education doing an Associate’s Degree at UCCI or ICCI then they can apply for the fees to be paid.
+However, all students who have not achieved either an A or B grade in English and Maths are mandated to take remedial Maths and English at college level, as well as college skill classes and career classes.
+The Associate's Degree takes about 2.5 years at UCCI (with 68 credits), 18 months at ICCI (which is a quarter-term institution) and you will graduate with an Associate’s Degree worth 90 college credits.

 If any other Caymanian student wants to do an Associate’s Degree at UCCI/ICCI then they can also get funding towards both years of their course if they have achieved enough passes in external exams to qualify to take the course.
 Funding is capped at CI$7,000 per year and is awarded based on the student’s IGCSE/GCSE/CXC results.